Sketch Animation: State-of-the-art Report: Datasets and evaluation metrics

-\paragraph*{Fréchet inception distance (FID)}~\cite{heusel2017gans} FID metric measures the distribution similarity between real and generated sketch sequences.
+\paragraph*{Fréchet inception distance (FID)} FID metric~\cite{heusel2017gans} measures the distribution similarity between real and generated sketch sequences.
 A lower FID score indicates that the generated sketches are more similar to real sketches in terms of visual quality.
 It evaluates the effectiveness of the overall realism of the generated frames but does not directly assess temporal smoothness across frames.

+where ($\mu_r$, $\Sigma_r$) and ($\mu_g$, $\Sigma_g$) denote the mean vectors and covariance matrices of the real sketch visual feature vectors and the generated sketch feature vectors, $Tr$ denotes the trace of the metrics, respectively.

-\paragraph*{Peak signal-to-noise ratio (PSNR)} PSNR measures the ratio between maximum possible strength of a signal and strength of corrupting noise.
+\paragraph*{Peak signal-to-noise ratio (PSNR)} PSNR~\cite{gonzalez2008dip} measures the ratio between maximum possible strength of a signal and strength of corrupting noise.
 In image evaluation, it is used to quantify the difference between two images at the pixel level.
-A higher PSNR value indicates a more accurate reconstruction, indicating the generated frame is closer to the ground-truth image. \paragraph*{Structural similarity index (SSIM)} Unlike PSNR, which only considers pixel-level differences, SSIM evaluates the structural similarity between two images.
+A higher PSNR value indicates a more accurate reconstruction, indicating the generated frame is closer to the ground-truth image.

+where $\mathrm{MAX}_I$ is the maximum possible pixel value, and MSE is the mean square error between the original and reconstructed signals.

+\paragraph*{Structural similarity index (SSIM)} Unlike PSNR, which only considers pixel-level differences, SSIM~\cite{wang2004ssim} evaluates the structural similarity between two images.
 It considers illumination, contrast, and structure, making it a better predictor of perceived image quality.
 A score closer to 1.0 indicates higher similarity.